SoftwareAG/c8y-docs/src/render/guides/reference/rest-implementation/http-usage.html.md

 ### Authentication

+All requests need to be authenticated.
+There are two ways to do that.
+First is
-All requests need to include the HTTP ["Authorization" header](http://en.wikipedia.org/wiki/List_of_HTTP_header_fields).
-The format is:
+to include the HTTP ["Authorization" header](http://en.wikipedia.org/wiki/List_of_HTTP_header_fields).
+The second is [OAuth2 authentication code grant](https://oauth.net/2/grant-types/authorization-code).
+Both are described below

+For the Authorization header method the format is:

 	Authorization: Basic <<Base64 encoded credentials>>